Getting Started With (APL)

 | project largest_integer_less, smallest_integer_greater, integer_multiple

-Advanced Aggregations
+Advanced aggregations

 In this section, you will learn how to run queries using different functions and operators.